Ensembl/plant-scripts/README.md

 ### Dependencies of recipes

 Some of the scripts depend on additional software packages, see below to learn how to install them.
+Note that only *make install* requires **sudo**, you might need help from your sysadmin for that task.

 #### FTP